Driven by Dedication & Stewardship

 Grazing animals, fed on natural pasture grass, without hormones nor growth factors.
 A local farm that, like you, cares about the environment.
 A lean, healthy meat, that we savor in all conscience.
 This is what we believe in.
 That’s what we offer you.

 The meat carcasses are transported by refrigerated truck to a butcher in our local Portneuf County.
 The butcher will then cut them according to the preferences of the customers.
-Thus, the butcher and the customer have a good discussion over the phone to determine the desired styles of cuts for each part of the animal.
-Don’t worry, the butcher is an expert and will guide you through the process!
+Thus, we and the customer have a good discussion over the phone to determine the desired styles of cuts for each part of the animal.
+Don’t worry if you know nothing about meat cuts, we will guide you through the process!

 Sausage & Offals

-The butcher can make sausages using part of your ground meat (several types available, additional fees apply).
-The liver, heart, tongue, cheeks and kidneys are available (see details on the order form).
+The butcher can make sausages using part of your ground meat or another animal from our herd (several varieties available, additional fees apply).
+The liver, heart, tongue, cheeks, tail and kidneys are available (see details on the order form).

 Our conservation method allows for fast thawing at the moment of use (30 minutes in cold water), reduces packaging waste and eliminates water dripping during the thawing process.